skip to main content

 Resident or Non-Resident for Federal Tax Purposes:

 Generally, most international students & scholars who are on F, J, M visas are considered non-residents for tax purposes.
-International undergraduate students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
+International undergraduate students on J-1 or F-1 visas are considered nonresidents for their first five calendar years in the United States.
+Scholars and researchers on J visas are considered nonresidents for two of the past six calendar years.
 If you’ve been in the US for longer than the 5 or 2 year periods, the Substantial Presence Test will determine your tax residency.

 How to File: